SardarShahzeb/SardarShahzeb/README.md

 ### Experience
 I have over 5 years of expertise in seamlessly blending design, development, and captivating imagery.
 I've mastered the art of crafting _reusable email components_, _building mobile-responsive campaigns_, and _designing impactful digital ads_ for content creation.
 My contributions as an Open Source Contributor involve ensuring accessibility and providing valuable resources to support the initiatives of veterans transitioning into tech careers.
 Let's connect and explore how I can bring my unique blend of skills to your team.

+## 🛠️ Projects & Work
+Dao:- Tomi DAO is a decentralized autonomous organization focused on building decentralized infrastructure for Ethereum.
+It governs Tomi products and function to be perfomred, a blockchain optimized for secure and transparent governance.

+tDNS:- tomi Domain Name System: tDNS enhances security and accessibility for blockchain-based domain naming, similar to the Ethereum Name Service (ENS).
+It leverages the Ethereum blockchain to provide tamper-proof records and enables easy creation of ".tomi" and ".com" domains, offering a secure, user-friendly naming solution for the Ethereum ecosystem.

+DOP:- Data Ownership Protocol: DOP uses zero-knowledge roll-ups to move computation and state storage off-chain, boosting Ethereum Mainnet’s throughput while ensuring complete data ownership.
+With zero-knowledge proofs, DOP reduces transaction costs and allows secure interaction with Layer 1 apps.

+Wizard Gallery NFT Marketplace:- A specialized NFT marketplace for buying, selling, and owning NFTs within the Core ecosystem.

+Staking:- Tomi Staking is a feature within the Tomi ecosystem that allows users to stake their $TOMI tokens in exchange for rewards and governance participation.
+By staking $TOMI, users contribute to the security and stability of the Tomi decentralized infrastructure, such as the tomiDAO and other blockchain-based services like the tDNS (tomi Domain Name System)

+launchpad:- platform designed to help new blockchain projects raise funds and launch their tokens to the public.
+It provides a space for projects to conduct Initial Coin Offerings (ICOs), Initial DEX Offerings (IDOs), or similar token sales, giving investors early access to new cryptocurrencies before they are widely available.

 <br><br>